North Island line: "Interchange" scheme

 Both the existing Tung Chung line and Tseung Kwan O line would be extended along the northern coast of Hong Kong Island.
 Three stations, namely Tamar, Exhibition Centre and Causeway Bay North, would be constructed along the extensions, and either Tamar or Causeway Bay North station would be chosen as an interchange between the two lines.

 This scheme would preserve the existing Island line in its current form and would not change the current commuting pattern between the Central, Western and Eastern Districts.
 However, as the Tung Chung and Tseung Kwan O lines would not be run on the Island line, passengers would still need to interchange as they currently do.
 Also, this arrangement would be less effective than the "Swap" scheme in relieving congestion, since although the number of stations and the area served has increased, the link with the current Island line would still be the same, unlike the "Swap" scheme.

 2014 plan

 According to the "Railway Development Strategy 2014" document, the government opted for the interchange scheme because its construction cost and difficulties are lower and it does not interfere with the commuting patterns of current Island line users.
-Construction was expected to begin in 2021 and finish in 2026.
 The cost is estimated to be HK$20 billion in 2013 prices.
-As of 2021, construction has not begun though technical design proposals are under consideration.
+Planning and construction for the North Island Line was later postponed to 2022 with the opening of East Rail Line to Admiralty; and there is enough capacity for Island Line.